 The Group has always carried on business in accordance with its principles of law-abiding, honesty, fairness, transparency and good faith.
 In making sure that all members of the Group act with the highest level of integrity, the Group has established a set of anti-corruption policies for all its Group members to adhere to.
-The Group's anti-corruption policies govern all employees of the Group.
 To combat corruption, the Group has additionally established a set of preventive measures as well as its whistleblowing policy and procedures.